alphadevking/magic-auth/README.md

 ## Deployment

 When deploying your NestJS application, refer to the official [NestJS deployment documentation](https://docs.nestjs.com/deployment) for best practices.
-Ensure your production environment variables (especially `MAGIC_LINK_SECRET` and email service credentials) are securely configured.
+Using the provided Dockerfile is a recommended approach for creating consistent deployment artifacts.
+Ensure your production environment variables (especially secrets like `MAGIC_LINK_SECRET`, `OTP_SECRET`, `JWT_SECRET`, and `REDIS_URL` with credentials) are securely managed (e.g., using environment variables provided by your hosting platform or a secret management system) and **not** hardcoded or committed in the `.env` file used for deployment builds.

 ## Contributing